Policies for Employees

 Accounting will be responsible for tracking and maintaining the supply of inventory tags as accountable documents and assigning them to the Technology as needed.

-Costs for using copy machines, postage, media services, college vehicles, central services, and items from the bookstore and service bureau are charged automatically to department accounts each month.
+Costs for using copy machines, postage, media services, University vehicles, central services, and items from the bookstore and service bureau are charged automatically to department accounts each month.

 Questions or problems regarding the account number to which a service department charge is made should be directed to the Business Office.
 Questions concerning amount of charges or supporting detail or the service itself should be directed to the department providing the service (such as service bureau, bookstore, and others).